“Mary kept all this things in her heart and thought about them often” (Luke 2:20 NLT).

 Our son was born today- finally!
 At times, it seemed this day would never arrive.
 I replay the events of today in my mind, over and over, recalling the pain of my labor, the anxiety of wondering if we’d ever find a place to have this baby, then smiling at how it all turned out.
-My emotions were all over the place!
-Worried, tired and cranky on that donkey for so long, yet excited knowing I’d soon give birth.
+My emotions were up and down with worry, weary of long travel and riding that donkey for so long, yet excited knowing delievry was imminent.
 My body told me it would be soon.

 But then I held him.
-My heart swelled with joy to behold his tiny features.
+My heart swelled with joy beholding his tiny features.
 I cannot stop looking upon him in awe and wonder.
 He is so small, so fragile, so perfect!
-His tiny fingers curl around my hand and I’m grateful beyond words.
-I’m exhausted, yet happy.
-Joseph was so his usual understanding, gentle and supportive self today.
-The look on his face was pure fascination – yet I sensed he felt a pinch of apprehension at the future.
+His tiny fingers curl around mine and I’m grateful beyond words.
+Exhausted, yet happy.
+Joseph was his usual understanding, gentle and supportive self today.
+The pure fascination in his eyes was beautiful, yet I sensed he felt apprehension of the future.
 Good men worry about their families.

 What a wonder-filled evening it was!
-Having my first baby was joyous enough, but then those shepherds arrived, and their story was amazing!
+Having my first baby was joyous enough, but then those shepherds arrived telling their amazing story.
 To think that Kings and shepherds travelled all that way to see our new baby.
 They said they needed to see him with their own eyes.
-They said they quaked in fear at the sight of that bright light and talking angels.
+They said they quaked in fear when they saw that bright light and talking angels.
 We were all so happy at the realization this baby was the Messiah – the Savior that had been promised for so many years.
 And what that angel said!
 I will ponder those comforting words in my heart often.

 Before I sleep, I wonder: was it really a star the Kings saw?
 Could it have been glory streams from heaven in joyous exuberation at the birth of the Promised One?